owntracks/booklet/docs/privacy.md

 Certain visitors to OwnTracks' websites and servers choose to interact with OwnTracks in ways that require OwnTracks to gather personally-identifying information.
 The amount and type of information that OwnTracks gathers depends on the nature of the interaction.
-For example, we ask visitors who sign up for an account at _Hosted_ to provide a username and email address.
 Those who engage in transactions with OwnTracks are asked to provide additional information, including as necessary the personal and financial information required to